Parents and Families

 3) Be especially vigilant for any bullying or harassment issues that may arise for transgender students.
 Pursuant to DOE policy, schools must work to prevent bullying and harassment, and respond promptly when allegations of bullying and harassment arise.

 Some transgender students do not want their parents to know about their transgender status.
-These situations must be addresses on a case-by-case basis and require schools to balance the goal of supporting the student with the requirement that parents be kept informed about their children.
+These situations must be addressed on a case-by-case basis and require schools to balance the goal of supporting the student with the requirement that parents be kept informed about their children.
 In these circumstances, you should confer with your Senior Field Counsel about how to proceed.

 If the school has a School-Based Mental Health Clinic, this can be an important first resource for the student and school community.
 Providers are sensitive to identity issues and have been trained to be a source of support for students regarding gender identity, gender expression and sexual orientation.